xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-deploying-mern-to-aws.md

 ## Step 1: AWS CLI and SSH Keypair

 It's a good idea to be able to ssh into your EC2 instance for troubleshooting.
-Use the AWS CLI to create a new ssh keypair (See docs [for ssh](https://docs.aws.amazon.com/cli/latest/userguide/cli-ec2-keypairs.html) and [connecting to your container instance](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/instance-connect.html)).
+Use the AWS CLI to create a new ssh keypair (See docs [for ssh](https://docs.aws.amazon.com/cli/latest/userguide/cli-ec2-keypairs.html) and [for connecting to your container instance](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/instance-connect.html)).

 Your private key is not stored in AWS and can only be retrieved when it is created.
 Therefore, we are creating the `MyKeyPair.pem` to be stored locally.

-Generally, the correct place to put your .pem file is in your .ssh folder, in your user directory.
-The .ssh folder is a hidden folder, to open it in finder open terminal and execute the open command.
+Generally, the correct place to put your `.pem` file is in your `.ssh` folder, in your user directory.
+The `.ssh` folder is a hidden folder, to open it in finder open terminal and execute the open command.

 First we need to [install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) and configure it.

-Then we use the AWS CLI to create keypair in the .ssh folder.
+Then we use the AWS CLI to create keypair in the `.ssh` folder.

 ```
 $ mkdir .ssh